Filament Pairs, Dynamic Partitions, and Spiders for Post-Singularly Finite Entire Functions: Dynamics of post-singularly finite entire functions

-The \emph{dreadlock} $G_{\ad{s}}$ is defined to be the set of points $z\in \C$ that have external address $\ad{s}$ and are contained in $I(f)$. \end{Def}
+The \emph{filament} $G_{\ad{s}}$ is defined to be the set of escaping points $z\in \C$ that have external address $\ad{s}$. \end{Def}

-It follows directly from Definition \ref{def:unboundedComponents} and Definition \ref{def:Dreadlocks} that every escaping point has an external address.
-Therefore, every escaping point is contained in one and only one dreadlock.
+It follows directly from Definition \ref{def:unboundedComponents} and Definition \ref{def:Filaments} that every escaping point has an external address, and thus every escaping point is contained in one and only one filament (see also \cite[Corollary~4.5]{BR}).

-While dreadlocks provide a decomposition of the escaping set, they depend a priori on the choice of the base domain $W_0$.
-However, it turns out that the decomposition of the escaping set into dreadlocks is independent of the choice of the base domain, and external addresses w.r.t.\ any two given base domains are in natural bijection to each other, see \cite[p.24 and Observation 4.12]{BR} for an explanation.
+While filaments provide a decomposition of the escaping set, they depend a priori on the choice of the base domain $W_0$.
+However, it turns out that the decomposition of the escaping set into filaments is independent of the choice of the base domain, and external addresses w.r.t.\ any two given base domains are in natural bijection to each other; see \cite[Observation~4.12 and the discussion before]{BR} for an explanation.

-Another important fact is that a function has the same dreadlocks as any of its iterates; moreover, external addresses for the function are in natural bijection to external addresses for its iterate, see \cite[p.25 and Observation 4.13]{BR}.
+Another important fact is that a function has the same filaments as any of its iterates; moreover, external addresses for the function are in natural bijection to external addresses for its iterate, see \cite[Observation~4.13 and the discussion before]{BR}.

-\begin{Lem}[Dreadlocks of iterates] Let $f$ be a psf entire function, and let $n\geq 1$.
-Then every dreadlock of $f$ is a dreadlock of $f^{\circ n}$ and vice versa. \end{Lem}
+\begin{Lem}[Filaments of iterates] Let $f$ be a psf entire function, and let $n\geq 1$.
+Then every filament of $f$ is a filament of $f^{\circ n}$ and vice versa. \end{Lem}

-We summarize the results obtained on the escaping dynamics of psf entire functions in one theorem below, see \cite[Lemma 4.3, Corollary 4.5, and Proposition 4.10]{BR}.
+We summarize the results obtained on the escaping dynamics of psf entire functions in one theorem below, see \cite[Lemma 4.3, Corollary 4.5, and Proposition~4.10]{BR}.